-- (a) The licensee shall meet all operating requirements of the Medicinal and Adult-use Cannabis Regulation and Safety Act, and requirements set by the Bureau. - (b) The licensee shall obtain and maintain a State license for the equivalent State cannabis license type.
-Obtain and maintain all other required State and local licenses, permits, or approvals as required. - (c) The County Administrator or designee shall develop and implement operating requirements in addition to the State requirements, which shall include, but may not be limited to, the following: - (1) Limits on products sold: No food products as defined in Section 113781 of the Health and Safety Code shall be sold. - (2) Delivery.
-Delivery of cannabis goods shall be directly to the residence or business address of the customer; deliveries to any other location are prohibited.
-Delivery vehicles shall not advertise any activity related to cannabis nor shall it advertise the name of the licensee. - (3) Protection of Minors.
-A licensee shall not sell cannabis or cannabis products to persons under 21 without an Identification Card. - (4) Advertising and Marketing Restrictions.
-All signage shall meet the County zoning code's sign requirements and shall not advertise any activity related to cannabis. - (5) Records.
-A current register of all employees shall be maintained. - (6) Odor Control.
-No cannabis odors shall be detectable outside the facility or delivery vehicle. - (7) Consumption.
-Cannabis and cannabis products shall not be consumed on the licensed premises or in a delivery vehicle. - (8) Operating Hours.
-A licensee may operate between the hours of 9:00 a.m. to 9:00 p.m., up to seven days a week, unless modified as condition of license to address site specific conditions. - (9) Contact Person.
+- (6) Packaging and Labeling.
+Prior to delivery or sale at a retailer, cannabis and cannabis products shall be labeled and placed in a resealable, tamper-evident, child resistant package.
+All labels and packaging shall meet Section 26120 and 26121 of the Business and Professions Code, requirements set by Bureau, State Department of Public Health, and any applicable County department, such as the Health and Human Services, and Environmental Health. - (7) Protection of Minors.
+Implement measures that are designed to prevent unauthorized sale of cannabis or cannabis products.
+The measures shall meet Section 26140 of the Business and Professions Code, and requirements set by the Bureau and County.
+In addition, a licensee shall not allow on the premises, employ, or retain persons under 18.
+A licensee shall not sell cannabis or cannabis products to persons under 21 without a State issued Identification Card. - (8) Advertising and Marketing Restrictions.
+All advertising and marketing shall meet Sections 26150-20156 of the Business and Professions Code, and requirements set by the Bureau and County.
+In addition, all signage shall meet the County zoning code's sign requirements. - (9) Records.
+All record keeping procedures shall meet Sections 26160-20162 etal of the Business and Professions Code, and requirements set by the Bureau and County.
+In addition, a current register of all employees shall be maintained. - (10) Odor Control.
+No cannabis odors shall be detectable outside the facility or delivery vehicle.
+All odor control measures shall meet the Business and Professions Code, requirements set by Bureau, State Department of Public Health, and any applicable County department, such as the Health and Human Services, and Environmental Health. - (11) Consumption.
+Cannabis and cannabis products shall not be consumed on the licensed premises or in a delivery vehicle. - (12) Operating Hours.
+A licensee may operate between the hours of 9:00 a.m. to 9:00 p.m., up to seven days a week unless modified as condition of license to address site specific conditions. - (13) Contact Person.
 A licensee shall provide the County with the name and phone number of an on-site community relations staff person or designee to whom one can provide notice if there are operating concerns.
 The licensee shall make every good faith effort to encourage neighborhood residents to call this person to try to solve operating concerns before any calls or complaints are made to the County.

-Section: 5.90.090 Term of license and renewal procedure.
+Section: 6.86.060 Term of license and renewal procedure.

-- (a) Licenses issued under this Chapter shall be valid for 12 months from the date of issuance.
-The license may be renewed annually. - (b) Licenses may be renewed by the County Administrator unless the license is suspended or revoked in accordance with the provisions of this Chapter or if the application for renewal fails to comply with the provisions of this Chapter.
+- (a) Licenses issued under this chapter shall be valid for 12 months from the date of issuance.
+The license may be renewed annually. - (b) Licenses may be renewed by the County Administrator unless the license is suspended or revoked in accordance with the provisions of this chapter or if the application for renewal fails to comply with the provisions of this chapter.